 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its technology niche (LangChain 1.x / LangGraph) and includes an explicit 'Use when' clause with relevant trigger terms.
+This is a solid skill description that clearly identifies its technology niche (LangChain 1.x/LangGraph) and includes an explicit 'Use when' clause with relevant trigger terms.
 Its main weakness is that the capability listing is somewhat high-level—it could benefit from more specific concrete actions beyond 'Design'.
-Overall it performs well for skill selection purposes.
+The strong technology-specific keywords and explicit trigger guidance make it effective for skill selection.

 Suggestions

-Add more specific concrete actions such as 'create chains, configure retrieval pipelines, set up streaming, define agent tools' to improve specificity beyond the general 'Design' verb.
+Add more specific concrete actions such as 'build retrieval chains, configure agent tool calling, set up conversation memory, define LangGraph state machines' to improve specificity.

 | Dimension | Reasoning | Score |